My Day.

 How painful the images she is inwardly processing, the pain amplified as the faces of her loved ones becomes clearer in her mind's eye.

-blog I love the Samoan word for students and other people sent overseas to study/work etc
+I love the Samoan word for students and other people sent overseas to study/work etc

 I don't exactly know the direct english translation for this term but the image that comes to mind are little white doves being set free to soar.